a guide to

 The human body naturally creates a similar cannabinoid chemical, and the use of THC enhances the receptors.
 The cannabinoids (molecules from the marijuana plant) interact with the brain’s neurotransmitters, changing any “pain signals” to provide the patient with physical relief.
 THC attaches to specific brain receptors that are associated with the body’s sensory experiences, allowing patients to mitigate and minimize their pain.

-A similar option patients can incorporate in their alternative pain care treatment is the use of CBD (cannabidiol).
-CBD is derived from the hemp plant.
+A similar option patients can incorporate in their alternative pain care treatment is the use of Alternative Medicine (cannabidiol).
+Alternative Medicine is derived from the hemp plant.
 The hemp plant and the marijuana plant are “cousins” of the cannabis plant.

 They have similar properties but operate differently within the body.
-Recent cultural shifts and scientific research have encouraged chronic pain sufferers to incorporate medical marijuana and CBD into their alternative therapy care instead of relying on opioid medication.
+Recent cultural shifts and scientific research have encouraged chronic pain sufferers to incorporate medical marijuana and Alternative Medicine into their alternative therapy care instead of relying on opioid medication.

 There is a naturally occurring endocannabinoid system (ECS) functioning in the body at all times.
 The naturally occurring cannabinoid molecules are produced as needed, and bind to pain receptors.
 The body is programed to sense and respond to physical stimuli such as pain.
 When the body is injured, it sends out signals to respond to the injury and the pain.